SoftSec-KAIST/Fuzzle/README.md

 or relative paths from the `scripts` directory.

 More examples of configuration files are provided under `examples` directory.
-Running each example should take about 1 hour each.
+Running each example should take about 1 hour.
 Please refer to [Examples](#examples) section for more details.

 After the experiment is finished, the output directory (`<FUZZ_OUT>`) will